How to Enable SSH on Ubuntu

 Enabling SSH on Ubuntu

-Perform the following steps as root or user with sudo privileges to install and enable SSH on your Ubuntu system:
+Follow the steps below as root or a user with sudo privileges to install and enable SSH on your Ubuntu system:

-1. Open the terminal with Ctrl+Alt+T and install the openssh-server package:
+1. Open the terminal using Ctrl+Alt+T and install the openssh-server package:

-When prompted, enter your password and press Enter to continue with the installation.
+When prompted, enter your password, then press Enter to continue the installation.

 ubuntu install ssh

-2. Once the installation is complete, the SSH service will start automatically.
-You can verify that SSH is running by typing:
+2. After the installation is complete, the SSH service starts automatically.
+Verify that SSH is running:

 sudo systemctl status ssh